 Adolescent Dog Class

-Start teaching your adolescent dog, 5 – 10 months old, basic good manners; learn how to deal with typical adolescent challenges; and practice training exercises to help prevent future fear and aggression issues.
+Start teaching your adolescent dog, 5 months to 1 year old, basic good manners; learn how to deal with typical adolescent challenges; and practice training exercises to help prevent future fear and aggression issues.

 Basic Manners 1

 Learn to speak “Doglish” and build a bond between you and your dog while learning valuable skills like Come, Sit, Wait, Leave It, and loose leash walking.

 New challenges for dogs who know the basics.
 Learn cue pairs (“Leave It” and “Come!”) and working with distractions.

 Spend four game-packed sessions with us learning how to help your dog understand that coming to you is the best thing in the world.

 Fine-tune your dog’s obedience skills as you prepare for the ten exercises required to pass the AKC’s Canine Good Citizen test.

 Canine Good Citizen (CGC) Prep – Urban